We're Wisconsin family law attorneys, and no one knows more about divorce mediation.

 When deciding on what approach to take to your divorce, you have options:

-Get a free, no-obligation mediation consultation and price quote to help uncover the most competitive, affordable flat fee or hourly rate specific to your mediation needs.
+Get a no-obligation mediation consultation and price quote to help uncover the most competitive, affordable flat fee or hourly rate specific to your mediation needs.

 There are certain qualifications to look for when choosing a mediator for your divorce including: